 - Change your surveillance system password every three months and utilize proper password management.

-- Never keep default usernames and passwords since they can be easily found on online, making it easier for hackers to access your system.
+- Always change default usernames and passwords.
+These factory-preset logins are often readily available online, making it easier for hackers to access your system.

 - Secure your business network.
 An unsecure network risks leaving open access points in your system, giving hackers the opportunity to compromise your surveillance cameras.

 - Never connect your cameras to a public network.
 Hackers can easily access information, like video surveillance credentials, through shared networks.

 - Choose cameras with encrypted signals.
 Encryption disguises information sent over the Internet, making it challenging for hackers to identify valuable data.

 2. Avoid Video Surveillance Legal Liabilities

 Your business’ safety is a top priority, but so is the privacy of your employees and customers.
 When installing cameras throughout your business, be sure to avoid areas where people have a reasonable expectation of privacy.
 This includes:

 - Dressing rooms

 - Locker rooms